EMERGING MARKETS-Tidal wave of selling follows Trump's U.S. election victory

 JPM index widened 14 basis points, driven by an 84 bps increase

-* "For a while, at least, this may lead to further increases
+in Iraq.
+"For a while, at least, this may lead to further

 * Trump's anti-trade rhetoric on the campaign trail has also